Ladvien/ladvien.github.io/_posts/2019-05-20-business-intelligence-mysql.md

 13:21:55	USE employees	0 row(s) affected	0.0031 sec
 13:21:55	Error loading schema content	Error Code: 1146 Table 'performance_schema.user_variables_by_thread' doesn't exist
 ```
 Don't worry about the error, that's a product of my hasty setup.
 The important message is the `USE employees` message.
 This means you are now connected to the `employees` database.
-Any query you write in this session will not be sent to this specific database.
+Any query you write in this session will now be sent to this specific database.

 But, now what?
 We've no idea of what's on the database.
 No worries, we've a command to see the tables found on this database.
 If you are not familiar with the term "table," don't worry.
 Just think of a table as a single spreadsheet.
 It's a bit more complicated and we will investigate their structure further in a bit.
 But, right now, the spreadsheet analogy works.